 Delivery is conveniently offered through Adams Art and Frame shop on Fritchey Street in Colonial Park (across from the Colonial Park Shopping Center behind the McDonalds).
 Other arrangements can be made depending on your location and needs.

-You are responsible for the content, contrast and color of your images.
+You are responsible for the content, contrast, density and color of your images.
 If I detect any issues with a file you send for printing I will contact you with either suggestions or warnings before spending your money.
 Unless you have a quality monitor and pay attention to calibration I cannot guarantee that a print will match what you see on your monitor.
 My goal is your satisfaction, and making your images look as good as possible.
 See this page for helpful hints on image processing.

 Prepare your images for printing using the following recommendations: